 I plot the data, create visuals, and give the teacher a summary of the student performance each week.
-Teachers loves seeing the data.
+Teachers love seeing the data.
 It also helps us talk about discrepancies in the data, or days when the student earned the reinforcer, but their behavior really wasn’t the best.

 It is really helpful to create a home-school log.
 I complete this the first week or two.
 It gets the parents hooked, and then the teacher is responsible for completing it.
 I make it extremely simple.
-Sometimes it is just a blown up version of the plan that can be filled in or a small box for a short narrative.
-I also leave room for the parent to comment and let us know about how home went: did the child sleep okay, eat breakfast, or go to a family party.
+Sometimes it is just a blown-up version of the plan that can be filled in or a small box for a short narrative.
+I also leave room for the parent to comment and let us know how home went: did the child sleep okay, eat breakfast, or go to a family party.

 Your behavior plan might be beautiful.
 It may be thoughtful.
 In theory, it perfectly incentivizes a student to perform the target behaviors.
 If it requires the teacher to give a reinforcer every 10 minutes, begin to prepare for disappointment.